 Purchasing a GPS fleet tracking system isn’t as simple as choosing an authorized ELD device.
 Before you invest in an authorized ELD and system, evaluate your fleet.
 It’s important that you choose a device to suit your company’s needs best.
 Consider the following before choosing a fleet tracking device:

-The type of device you choose will likely be determined by the size of your fleet.
+The type of device you choose will likely be determined by the size of your fleet, even if you only require small business fleet tracking.
 A telematics system with several advanced features may not be financially suited to a smaller fleet.
-There are, however, some devices that are more specialized in certain areas than others..
+There are, however, some devices that are more specialized in certain areas than others.
 For example, if fuel consumption is important to your company, make sure it’s a focus when choosing a device.
 It’s important to remember that larger fleets will not have the same needs that smaller fleets may have.
 So just because a large company is using one type of device doesn’t mean it’s best for yours.

 What to Look for in Fleet Tracking Devices

-One of the top features in telematics systems is the GPS tracking.
+One of the top features of telematics systems is GPS tracking.
 It grants you visibility of your fleet in ways that no other feature can.
 With GPS tracking, you won’t need to concern yourself with calling drivers for location updates.
-You’ll know if there is a delay due to traffic or construction and be able to check their location in real time.
-GPS tracking allows fleet managers to know when and for how long drivers have been on the road—or if they take an unauthorized detour.
+You’ll know if there is a delay due to traffic or construction and be able to check their location in real-time.
+GPS tracking allows fleet managers to know when and for how long drivers have been on the road — or if they take an unauthorized detour.
 No matter the size of your fleet, GPS tracking is something your team shouldn’t be without.

-Telematics systems offer many great benefits to fleet companies.
+Telematics systems offer many incredible benefits to fleet companies.
 With a telematics system, your fleet will be compliant, safe, and efficient.
-At Azuga, we’re dedicated to providing the best system and service to your fleet.
-Learn more about fleet tracking, dash cams, and elogs, at Azuga.
+At Azuga, we’re dedicated to providing the best systems and service to your fleet.
+Learn more about fleet tracking, dash cams, and eLogs from Azuga.
+Request a demo today.